oliviamoxley03-art/P1/docs/procedure.md

 | Use a Spanish–English dictionary. | Ask each student to look up permission in the dictionary. | Model using the dictionary during the Day 1 warm-up. |

-**Note:** Students do not need to know the parts of a letter, formal vocabulary, or specific U.S. date and address conventions before starting this unit.
+**Teacher Note:** Students do not need to know the parts of a letter, formal vocabulary, or specific U.S. date and address conventions before starting this unit.

 ### **What You Need:**
 - Five highlighter colors per student pair: yellow, green, blue, pink, and purple